merely-useful/py-rse/index.md

 More generally,
-the problem of configuring a program illustrates the difference between "works for me on my machine" and "works for everyone, everywhere".
+the problem of configuring a program illustrates the difference between "works for me on my machine" and "works for everyone, everywhere."
 From reproducible workflows (Chapter \@ref(automate)) to logging (Section \@ref(errors-logging)), this difference influences every aspect of a research software engineer's work.
 We don't always have to design for large-scale re-use,